amtoine/nu-git-manager/docs/nu-git-manager-sugar/git/gm-repo-get-commit.md

     get the commit hash of the main branch
     > gm repo get commit main

+## Parameters
+- parameter_name: revision
+- parameter_type: positional
+- syntax_shape: string
+- is_optional: true
+- description: the revision to get the hash of
+- parameter_default: HEAD

 ## Signatures
 | input     | output   |
 | --------- | -------- |